 Here at Winchester the safety and security of our students is paramount.
-Students living in University housing off-site have access to the University 24 hour Site Steward Team, who can assist with security, pastoral and safety advice.
-Our Police liaison officer can also provide advice to students.
+Students living in University housing offsite have access to the University 24-hour Site Steward Team, who can assist with security, pastoral care and safety advice.
+Our police liaison officer can also provide advice to students.

-Student Housing Services also provides information to students about getting around the City, both on foot and by public transport to try to help students familiarise themselves with their surrounding area.
-The University also has good links with the local Police team and City Council and will work together to combat reported issues in the private sector.
+Student Housing Services also provides information to students about getting around the city, both on foot and by public transport, to help students familiarise themselves with their surrounding area.
+The University also has good links with the local police team and the City Council and works together to combat reported issues in the private sector.

 Cleaning and maintenance

-Students living off campus are responsible for their cleaning and the off campus Housing team can support residents with what's expected and how to manage this communally, and when it comes to washing clothes all University managed housing has washing machines.
+Students living off campus are responsible for the cleaning of their accommodation and the off campus Housing team can support residents with what's expected and how to manage this communally.
+For your laundry, all University managed housing has a washing machine.

-The off campus team will manage all maintenance reports from residents, fixing these themselves where possible, employing one of our approved Contractors or liaising with the Landlord to complete a job.
-Emergency out of hours contact is also available through the University Site Stewards who may offer advice, response or call the Landlord or emergency contractors to attend.
+The off campus team will manage all maintenance reports from residents, fixing these themselves where possible, employing one of our approved contractors or liaising with the landlord to complete a job.
+Emergency out of hours contact is also available through the University Site Stewards who may offer advice or call the landlord or emergency contractors to attend.

-Even if you live off campus there is always somewhere on campus to find something to eat.
-The Food Hall offers a range of options including breakfast, traditional home cooked meals and the Deli Bar, as well as 'Tastes of the World' where you can ask the chef to cook just for you.
-You can order your favourite coffee and panini from the Learning Café or Café LIFE; a prime Buffalo burger or steak from the Gourmet Burger Company; or pizza from Cyber Italia.
+Whether you live in catered or self-catered accommodation, there is always somewhere on campus to find something to eat.
+The Foodhall on the King Alfred campus offers a range of options including hot and cold breakfasts, homemade soups, filled baguettes and pizza slices as well as homecooked dishes from our ‘Tastes of the World’ section.
+You can order your favourite coffee and panini from the Learning Café or pizza from Cyber Italia.

-Students can use cash to pay for items or benefit from various discounts by using their campus ID card.
-The University offers a number of catering packages that students can purchase or they can set up an online account so they, or their family and friends, can add credit on an ad-hoc basis.
+The University is cash-free so students can pay for items or benefit from various discounts by using their student ID card.
+For students in catered halls, their card is automatically topped up each week as part of their accommodation package.
+For all other students, the University offers a number of catering packages that students can purchase or they can set up an online account so they, or their family and friends, can add credit whenever they like.

 Students living off campus have a wide variety of facilities available to them not only on campus but within their local areas.
-A few of those on campus are mentioned here:
+Here are some of them:

 - University gym and sports facilities